VictorySpecificationII/homelab-k8s-ha-cluster_components-kubeapi-server-loadbalancers/README.md

  - Name your hosts in the hosts file with the same names you used in your Terraform files.
  - Modify the variables.yaml file to set your desired Virtual IP and CIDR.
+ - Modify the templates/haproxy* file and in the listener, define your user and password for the stats login page - currently on port 1936
  - In the templates/keepalived_* files, look for the "1111" string - that's a password.
 Use something secure.
  - Then run: